 The Observatory, the first of it’s kind in 1830, built of iron and glass inspired Joseph Paxton to build Crystal Palace.
 Housing the many unique plants from countries in Asia it’s a beautiful structure and rivals those at Kew Gardens.

-The gardens were landscaped by reknowned Lancelot Capibility Brown like Kew Gardens over the river.
+The gardens were landscaped by Lancelot Capibility Brown as were Kew Gardens opposite over the river, this is unique in the country.